GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

   name: kcc-tutorial-prod
 ```

-11. Create a git repository in a version control system such as GitHub or GitLab and push the directories created in step 9 above to the repository.
+11. Create a git repository in a version control system such as GitHub or GitLab.

 12. Configure the operator by passing values for the repository information
 ```